Chemotherapy and Radiation Therapy With or Without Metformin Hydrochloride in Treating Patients With Stage III Non-small Cell Lung Cancer

-Adenosquamous Lung Carcinoma Bronchioloalveolar Carcinoma Large Cell Lung Carcinoma Lung Adenocarcinoma Non-Small Cell Lung Carcinoma Recurrent Non-Small Cell Lung Carcinoma Squamous Cell Lung Carcinoma Stage IIIA Non-Small Cell Lung Cancer Stage IIIB Non-Small Cell Lung Cancer Carcinoma Lung Neoplasms Carcinoma, Non-Small-Cell Lung Adenocarcinoma Adenocarcinoma, Bronchiolo-Alveolar Paclitaxel Albumin-Bound Paclitaxel Carboplatin Metformin 3-Dimensional Conformal Radiation Therapy Intensity-Modulated Radiation Therapy Laboratory Biomarker Analysis Metformin Hydrochloride Volume Modulated Arc Therapy
+Adenosquamous Lung Carcinoma Bronchioloalveolar Carcinoma Large Cell Lung Carcinoma Lung Adenocarcinoma Non-Small Cell Lung Carcinoma Recurrent Non-Small Cell Lung Carcinoma Squamous Cell Lung Carcinoma Stage IIIA Non-Small Cell Lung Cancer Stage IIIB Non-Small Cell Lung Cancer Carcinoma Lung Neoplasms Carcinoma, Non-Small-Cell Lung Adenocarcinoma Adenocarcinoma of Lung Adenocarcinoma, Bronchiolo-Alveolar Paclitaxel Albumin-Bound Paclitaxel Carboplatin Metformin 3-Dimensional Conformal Radiation Therapy Intensity-Modulated Radiation Therapy Laboratory Biomarker Analysis Metformin Hydrochloride Volume Modulated Arc Therapy

 You can join if…

 Open to people ages 18 years and up

 - Pathologically (histologically or cytologically) proven diagnosis of stage IIIA or IIIB non-small cell lung cancer within 84 days of registration; eligible histologies include adenocarcinoma, adenosquamous, large cell carcinoma, squamous carcinoma, non-lobar and non-diffuse bronchoalveolar cell carcinoma or non-small cell lung cancer not otherwise specified [NOS])

 - Patients must have unresectable disease, be medically inoperable, or unwilling to undergo surgical management